-Years 2006-2011 in Figures 6-5 and 6-6 are shown as projections, which are estimates of new cancer cases and cancer rates that may occur in the future.
-The projected cancer numbers were calculated by applying the estimated five-year age-specific cancer incidence rates to the projected age-specific population figures (observed up to 2008 and estimated for 2009-2011) provided by Alberta Health and Wellness.
-Caution should be exercised when comparing Canada and Alberta rates due to minor differences between the Canadian Cancer Society and Alberta Cancer Registry classification of colorectal cancer.
+Years 2008-2013 in Figures 6-5 and 6-6 are shown as projections, which are estimates of new cancer cases and cancer rates that may occur in the future.
+The projected cancer numbers were calculated by applying the estimated five-year age-specific cancer incidence rates to the projected age-specific population figures (observed up to 2008 and estimated for 2009-2013) provided by Alberta Health and Wellness.
+Caution should be exercised when comparing Canada and Alberta rates.